lax1dude/eaglerxserver/README.md

 TODO

+Be sure to add `depend: [EaglercraftXServer]` to your `plugin.yml` or things will not work.

 The native Spigot version of the API is Paper 1.12.2, but it will also work with most other legacy versions of the Spigot API.
+Your project must be using at least Java 17, otherwise Gradle will probably pretend that it can't find the dependencies.

 We don't currently support Folia, you'd be better off with BungeeCord or Velocity at that point.

-Call `EaglerXServerAPI.instance()` during or after your plugin's `onLoad` handler has been called to access the API.
+Call `EaglerXServerAPI.instance()` (using `import net.lax1dude.eaglercraft.backend.server.api.bukkit.EaglerXServerAPI;`) during or after your plugin's `onLoad` handler has been called to access the API.

 ### Known issues on Spigot